Critical yielding rheology: from externally deformed glasses to active systems

 The high velocity fluctuation zones have a lifetime that sets a correlation timescale.
 One can associate with this timescale the time elapsed between a plastic event is triggered and until its effect is no longer seen in the system.
-In a completely cooperative dynamics, this time must diverge.
+In a completely cooperative dynamics, this time scale should diverge in the thermodynamic limit.
 To measure the exponent associated with this timescale we define the autocorrelation

 Here we only use the direction of the non-affine velocity.
 This expression allows us to avoid anticorrelations which seem to be caused by a strong suppression of velocity fluctuation after an avalanche's end, and to define the average lifetime of an avalanche in the system $t^* \sim \dot{\gamma}^{-\eta}$.
 As shown in Fig.~\ref{CE_1}e-h, unlike the previous exponents reported above, $\eta$ remains unchanged between the SS and SRF models, and found to be $\eta\!\approx\!0.93$.
-We have corroborated this exponent for SS using an oscillatory shear method described in Appendix~\ref{Appen5}.
+We have corroborated this exponent for SS using an oscillatory shear method described in Supplemental Material \cite{SuMa}.
 Notice importantly that in order to measure a correct HB exponent we consider a time average over a time scale much longer than this correlation time scale.

 \emph{Summary}.---In this Letter we have shown that the exponents of the HB law and the correlation length scale are different between the SS and SRF scenarios, however remain invariant to changing packing fraction or interaction potential.
-Neither the mean field model propose by Haubraud and Lequeux \cite{mean_field}, nor more elaborated elastoplastic models \cite{elasto1,JieLin_2,JieLin_3,elasto2,Ezequiel1}, seem to capture the observed dependence on the nature of the driving geometry.
+Neither the mean field model proposed by Haubraud and Lequeux \cite{mean_field}, nor more elaborated elastoplastic models \cite{elasto1,JieLin_2,JieLin_3,elasto2,Ezequiel1}, seem to capture the observed dependence on the nature of the driving geometry, and is thus new physics.
 The origin of our observed difference between the two scenarios is unknown to us, but should be key to build more accurate models and predictions.

+Inspired by the depinning transition, a set of scaling relation were obtained for the yielding transition~\cite{JieLin_2}.
+The correlation lengthscale exponent is suggested to be $\nu\!=\!1/(d\!-\! d_f)$ where $d$ is the spatial dimension and $d_f$ is the fractal dimension extracted from the avalanche distribution in the quasi-static regime at yielding.
+Considering the exponent $\nu$ extracted from our data, the fractal dimension should be $d_f\!\approx\!0.3$ for simple shear, which is very different from previous values observed in molecular dynamics that were close to 1~\cite{df_1,df_2}.